 Verification attempt 4

-A close reading of Field & Gillet (2010) and “Meta_Basic_r.sps” revealed an inconsistency between them: Field & Gillett state that Overton corrections should be applied to the individual correlations in the Hedges and colleagues approach but not the Hunter and Schmidt approach.
+A close reading of Field & Gillet (2010) and “Meta_Basic_r.sps” revealed an inconsistency between them: Field and Gillett state that Overton corrections should be applied to the individual correlations in the Hedges and colleagues approach but not the Hunter and Schmidt approach.
 However, the SPSS script applies Overton corrections in both.
 I therefore removed this correction from my R implementation for attempt 4.
-This changed the results very little from attempt 3, and did not reproduce Vahey et al.’s (2015) results.
+This changed the results very little from attempt 3, and did not reproduce the results reported in Vahey et al. (2015).

 Verification attempt 5

-In order to try to obtain the original results, I then switched from using manual implementations of the equations reported in Field & Gillett (2010) (i.e., their SPSS code or my translations into R) to instead using an established R package for meta-analyses: Viechtbauer’s (2022) implementation of a Hunter & Schmidt style meta-analysis written using the metafor package (Viechtbauer, 2010, 2024).
+In order to try to obtain the original results, I then switched from using manual implementations of the equations reported in Field and Gillett (2010; i.e., their SPSS code or my translations into R) to instead using an established R package for meta-analyses: Viechtbauer’s (2022) implementation of a Hunter and Schmidt style meta-analysis written using the metafor package (Viechtbauer, 2010, 2024).
 This provided new avenues to attempt to reproduce the original results in a programming language and package I was more familiar with, allowing me to try a variety of variations on a given attempt more efficiently.
-Field & Gillett’s (2010) equations 2-5 were used to implement Credibility Intervals.
-In this attempt, the Confidence Intervals reported by Vahey et al. (2015) were reproduced.
+Field and Gillett’s (2010) equations 2-5 were used to implement Credibility Intervals.
+In this attempt, the Confidence Intervals reported in Vahey et al. (2015) were reproduced.
 However, the point estimate and Credibility Intervals again did not reproduce the original results and matched the results found in verification analyses 1 and 4, as well as being very close to 3.

 This verification attempt also attempted to reproduce the original forest plot (Vahey et al., 2015, Figure 1), which was more feasible in R and metafor.
 It is useful to note that the original forest plot reported asymmetric Confidence Intervals around individual effect sizes.
 That is, the lower bounds are typically further from the point estimate than the upper bounds.
 This implies that some form of non-linear transformation was employed, such as a Fisher’s r-to-z transformation.
-However, Vahey et al. (2015) do not report employing any transformations in their meta-analysis or forest plot.
+However, Vahey et al. (2015) did not report employing any transformations in the meta-analysis or forest plot.
 The forest plot associated with this verification attempt can be seen in Figure 3.
 Confidence Intervals around individual effect sizes were symmetric and therefore did not reproduce the original plot.

 Verification attempt 6